by Ephrem the Syrian

 when he was in Paradise,

-and how great is his glory
+and how great his glory will be

-when he rises and is resurrected.
+when he rises and is raised.

 Colophon